pantheon-systems/documentation/source/_docs/regions.md

 1. Navigate to the Site Dashboard
 1. Click **Settings**, then **About Site**
-1.  **Region** will show either `United States` by default, or the name of the International Region in which the Site is hosted.
+1.  **Region** will show either `United States` by default, or the name of the region in which the site is hosted.

 ![Site Dashboard > Settings > About Site > Region: European Union](/source/docs/assets/images/settings-about-site-region-eu.png)